alexscheitlin/polynomial-curve-fitting/README.md

    </details>

 4. Use `PropsCurveCoefficients` to specify the coefficients of the polynomial.
-The points on the curve are randomly generated.
+When optionally specifying points, the x values are taken to create points on the curve (ideally the y values match).
+If no points have been specified, they are randomly generated.
 The fields of `PropsBaseCurve` are still optional, but the `coefficients` field is required:

    <details>
    <summary>JavaScript Example</summary>